How the GBP audit score is calculated

 Business Hours Optimization

-Checks that hours are set for all seven days and that secondary hours for holidays or special schedules are also set.
+5%Checks that opening hours are published for the week, counting days marked closed and around-the-clock schedules as published, and that secondary hours for holidays or special schedules are also set.

 Photos & Visual Content